 Make doubly sure that you're liking the length at this point (I ended up lobbing off a good 6 inches from the body section).
 All the rough edges from the head piece and tailpiece should now be sewn into the hem with the fleece part.

 Note: The photos shown here have the velvet section overlaid on it.
 It should give you an idea of how much fabric I had to cut off (from the length) before proceeding.

-Cut out 4 rectangles of fabric (2 velvet/2 fleece, or 4 fleece—whichever you prefer).
-You'll have to measure you're dog's chest for this to determine the length you'll need.
+Cut out four rectangles of fabric (two velvet/two fleece, or four fleece—whichever you prefer).
+You'll have to measure your dog's chest for this to determine the length you'll need.
 The straps on mine ended up about 3.5" across, but you may want to make it wider or thinner based on the size of your animal.

 Sew the velvet rectangle to the fleece rectangle, leaving an opening so you can turn it inside out.
-Finish it with simple 1/2" hem along the edge, closing up the opening.
-Sew the end of each rectangle to either side of the under side of the fleece body about 5 inches (more or less, depending on the size of your animal).
+Finish it with a simple 1/2" hem along the edge, closing up the opening.
+Sew the end of each rectangle to either side of the underside of the fleece body about five inches (more or less, depending on the size of your animal).
 Be sure to leave at least two inches along the edge of the fleece body (so you'll have room to sew the velvet onto the body).